MJabarian/code-inspector-donzo/README.md

-# Claude-Based Code Inspector – Donzo Edition
+# Claude-Based Code Inspector – donzo suite

 A Python CLI tool that analyzes your codebase and uses Claude AI to provide architectural insights — part of the Donzo automation suite.
 The tool provides a comprehensive analysis of your codebase, identifying architectural patterns, potential issues, and suggesting improvements.